 Conservation Strategy Group is a strategic consulting firm with an innovative approach to improving the sustainability of California’s natural resources, water, energy, and transportation systems.
-The firm provides a full range of political consulting services for NGOs, local agencies, and clean tech organizations to advance environmental goals in California.
+The firm provides a full range of state and federal political consulting services for NGOs, local agencies, and clean tech organizations to advance environmental goals in California.
 Going beyond traditional lobbying, the firm focuses on long-term political and funding strategies for clients from inception to implementation.
 CSG specializes in building collaborative constituencies for legislative and budget programs, while also designing policy solutions tailored to individual clients.

 Conservation Strategy Group offers a range of governmental affairs services to a diversity of environmental clients, focusing primarily on three issue areas:

 Transforming water supply and demand strategies for local, regional, and state systems

 Protecting California’s natural resources through collaborative policy and funding solutions

 Advancing AB 32 goals through natural resources, clean energy, and clean transportation policy

 "POST's land conservation work on the San Mateo Coast required deep partnerships with agencies in Sacramento.
 CSG was the perfect group to help us find the right people and keep those relationships on target.
 If you want to do your work, you can't be in Sacramento all the time -- but CSG is!
 What a great group to have on your team."

 "CSG used their deep experience in the land conservation world to make sure that we fully address all the important issues."

 General Counsel, Save the Redwoods League